 Their gelatinous nature makes them the perfect egg substitute for baking, without noticeably changing the flavor of the recipe.

-Egg replacements made with chia seeds are best used in recipes that call for 1-2 eggs, like these Blueberry Muffins!
+Egg substitutes made with chia seeds are best used in recipes that call for 1-2 eggs, like these Blueberry Muffins!

 Chia Egg Ratio

 These chia egg replacements are actually incredibly quick and easy to make!
 Requiring only two ingredients (chia seeds and water), this egg replacement couldn’t be more simple!

 -Combine ingredients, and allow to sit for 5 minutes, until mixture becomes gelatinous.

 -Use in recipe as you would an egg.

 Applesauce Eggs as Egg Substitutes for Baking